Noznoc/bc2020-osmgeoweek2017/README.md

 The source data is accessible [here](https://github.com/Noznoc/bc2020-osmgeoweek2017/tree/master/data).
 If you are a professor/supervisor who wants to assess your mapathon participants' contributions.
 Select the `[place].geojson` file that matches the name of the region your mapathon mapped.

-Although there are now buildings within unmappred reigon, it is important to still conduct validation.
+**Although there are now existing buildings within scarcely mapped reigon, it is important to still conduct validation**.
 The visualization is developed to support validation efforts.
 View the gif above to see how.
-Refer to [here](https://wiki.openstreetmap.org/wiki/WikiProject_Canada/Building_Canada_2020/OSMGeoWeek2017#Validation) for documentation of validation practices.
+Refer to [here](https://wiki.openstreetmap.org/wiki/WikiProject_Canada/Building_Canada_2020/OSMGeoWeek2017#Validation) for documentation on validation practices.